 In January 1997, the MDEQ completed a monitoring report entitled, "A Strategic Environmental Quality Monitoring Program for Michigan's Surface Waters" (Strategy).
-Program assessment led to an update of the 1997 Strategy in May 2005.
+Program assessment led to an update of the 1997 Strategy in 2005 and 2015.
 The Strategy was developed specifically to identify the activities and resources needed to establish a comprehensive, state-of-the-art water quality monitoring program, and has guided Michigan's monitoring program implementation.

 Biological integrity monitoring is one component of the Strategy.
 Biological communities integrate the cumulative effects of multiple environmental stressors; therefore, this monitoring component is an important tool for water quality evaluation.
 Good water quality is generally indicated by high biota (e.g. fish and macroinvertebrates) diversity and abundance, as well as an even distribution of individuals among taxa.
 Conversely, poor water quality is generally indicated by low biota diversity and/or abundance.

 Contact: Sarah Holden 517-342-4083 email@example.com